 Ahhhhh... my heart soared.
 I had prayed for weeks before he finally came to stay, and asked the Lord to name Him.
 He had.

 So... the following day I told him about the Lion of Judah.
-And I told him about how Jesus, the Son of God, came from the tribe of Judah, a tribe that - for the average onlooker - might appear to be the least likely tribe to birth the Messiah.
+And I told him about how Jesus, the Son of God, came from the tribe of Judah, a tribe not know to be the biggest or strongest; but the tribe God chose.

-I am the one who was told by the physical therapist he would never walk and probably never crawl.
-I am the one who was told by the speech therapist that he would likely never speak more than two word phrases and that they would probably never be spontaneous, only echoing someone else.
-I am the one who was repeatedly told he was not likely to live to see his third birthday.
+I was told by the physical therapist he would never walk and probably never crawl.
+I was told by the speech therapist that he would likely never speak more than two word phrases and that they would probably never be spontaneous, only echoing someone else.
+I was repeatedly told he was not likely to live to see his third birthday.

 I had worked with severely autistic children for years prior to moving to South Africa, so I began to do the same work with him at home that I had done with those children, which had been under the direction of speech, physical, and occupational therapists.
 So, in the 2-3 days he was with me every week, we did therapy.
 We turned speech therapy into games that turned into fits of giggles.

-Despite the pervasive developmental delays that remained, by the time I finally got full custody at 4 1/2 he had just started walking, and had just started speaking in short sentences.
-He had defied all the odds and, like the the tribe of Judah, could be said to have been the least likely to rise to great influence.
+By the time I finally got full custody at 4 1/2 he had just started walking, and had just started speaking in short sentences.
+He had defied all the odds and, like the the tribe of Judah, could be seen from the outside to have been the least likely to rise to great influence.
 And yet that is exactly what I foresaw.